minsa110/CaliforniaHousingPrediction/README.md

 - [Enable HTTPS](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-container-group-ssl) with nginx and self-signed certificate

 ## Deploy the dockerized app to Azure
-An alternative way of deploying to ACI on VS Code without the extension using Azure CLI
+An alternative way of deploying to ACI on VS Code without the extension (using Azure CLI instead)

 1. Log in to Azure:
     ```